lydialucchesi/Vizumap/paper/revisions.md

 * (DN) Added `\dontrun{}` to examples instead of commenting out
 * (DN) Renamed "shapefile" argument to "geoData"
 * Reformatted comments to follow Hadley style guide ("# comment" instead of "#comment")
-* (DN) Removed projection changes from pixelate function (there is no longer a warning about spTransform)
 * (DN) Started adding testing for data formatting
+* (DN and SD) Addressed pixelate warnings (remove and then return to original projection)
+* (DN) Added comment to pixelate documentation about projection changes

 ### Paper
 * (DN) Moved the directory to Rbuildignore